facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "translation_origin"
   - string
   - Specifies the translation origin to use for the instantiation of the specified object.
 Values are case-insensitive.
-Supports "asset_local", where the origin is defined in the individual asset's local frame, "com", where the asset's com is the origin for transformations, or "unknown" if the value is unknown.
+Supports "asset_local", where the origin is defined in the individual asset's local frame, "com", where the asset's center of mass is the origin for transformations, or "unknown" if the value is unknown.
 If this value is specified, and not set to "unknown", it will override the top-level default, if any exists.
 Currently stages do not support instantiation transformations.

 "motion_type"
   - string